SteHun/PyAverages/README.md

 # What is this?
-PyAverages is a simple that can do simple actions regarding statistics.
+PyAverages is a simple tool that can do simple actions regarding statistics.
 Functions inclue:
 - inserting data as an array or a table
 - finding the mean, median and mode of the data
 - finding the first and third quartile of the data